frakappa/cp-notes/Number of Divisors.md

-The _divisor_ function or _tau_ function counts the number of divisors of an integer.
+The _divisor_ function function counts the number of divisors of an integer.

 [Wigert](https://en.wikipedia.org/wiki/Carl_Severin_Wigert) showed that: